Cat Shit One: Main characters

 Introduced in Cat Shit One '80.
 Misha is a young brown bear that is an inexperienced Soviet VDV second lieutenant sent to Afghanistan to reinforce the Soviet forces in the region.
 His position was under heavy suicide attack by the Taliban, and he was rescued by Perky and a small SAS detachment.
 Due to his bravery, he was assigned to a Spetsnaz unit.
-It is later revealed that Misha is the son of a high-ranking KGB general.
+It's later revealed that Misha is the son of a high-ranking KGB general which his former VDV job was possibly granted through Nepotism.

 Media

 Anime

 A CG animated ONA adaptation of Cat Shit One was developed by IDA Entertainment.
-So far, only one episode has been released on Japan's YouTube channel on July 17, 2010, with plans for a 12-episode series currently in production, but as of 2023, no further news about this sequel was published.
+So far, only 1 episode has been released on Japan's YouTube channel on July 17, 2010, with plans for a 12-episode series currently in production, but as of 2023, no further news about this sequel was published.
 An English dub was released on YouTube on February 5, 2011, and will be independently distributed on DVD and Blu-ray Disc via Amazon in North America.
 In December 2022, a Kickstarter was launched for a DVD/Blu-Ray/3D Blu-ray set.
 However the Kickstarter failed to accomplish its goal as it made US$17,350 (approximately 2,246,447 yen) out of its US$77,227 (10,000,000 yen).